How to Plan a Field Trip: A Step-by-Step Guide

 How to Plan a Field Trip

-It is no wonder that school boards have become increasingly cautious when it come to allowing field trips.
-Afraid of litigation, administrators are slow to give permission to anything considered dangerous or risky.
+It is no wonder that school boards have become increasingly cautious when it comes to allowing field trips.
+Afraid of litigation, administrators are slow to permit anything considered dangerous or risky.

 Considering the current climate, it is especially important to plan carefully for all contingencies.
 Taking a large group of children or teenagers out to a public place is a somewhat complex task, and a large amount of planning needs to be done to make it successful.